 Now client and X can communicate with each other securely.
 Both use a shared secret key KAB to encrypt the data when sending and decrypt the message using the same key.
 Suppose that the client may want to communicate with another server Y; in that case, the client n3d to obtain another secret key from the Ticket Granting Server.
 After receiving the secret key, he can communicate with Y similarly, as we have discussed in the case of X. If the client may communicate again with X, he can use the same previous key; there is no need to generate a ticket every time, only for the first time he needs to obtain the ticket.

 - Clients and services mutually authenticate in Kerberos.

 - Tickets in Kerberos have a limited period.
 If the ticket gets stolen, it is hard to reuse it because of strong authentication needs.

 - Passwords are never sent over the network unencrypted.

 - In Kerberos, secret keys are shared, which is more efficient than sharing public keys.

 - It is vulnerable to weak or repeated passwords.

 - It only provides authentication for services and clients.

-In this article we have seen What is Kerberos, how does it work along with its advantages and disadvantages.
-I hope you will find this article helpful.
+In this article, we have seen what Kerberos is, how it works, and its advantages and disadvantages.

 This is a guide to Kerberos.
-Here we discuss What is Kerberos, How does Kerberos work and its Advantages & Disadvantages.
+Here we discuss the introduction, how does kerberos works, advantages & disadvantages respectively.
 You can also go through our other suggested articles to learn more –